 Dangers of Dehydration

 Dehydration occurs when our fluid output is larger than our fluid input.
 If dehydration is prolonged and untreated, it can progress to serious health conditions and even be fatal.
-Our bodies need water to carry out its normal functions.
+Our bodies need water to carry out their normal functions.

 Dehydration is especially dangerous for older adults with UI as our fluid reserves get smaller with age.
 If left unaddressed, dehydration can result in seizures, shock from blood volume that’s too low, kidney failure and urinary infections, and heat injury as our body will be unable to use sweat to cool down.